Martin Walkyier

 Martin Walkyier (born 20 September 1967) is an English singer known for his involvement in the heavy metal bands Sabbat and Skyclad.

 Biography

-Walkyier was born on 20 September 1967 as the only child of Roy and Eve Walkyier.
-At the age of eight, he developed an interest in acting and poetry and began to play guitar.
-Inspired by bands like Witchfynde, he formed Hydra and later Sabbat with Fraser Craske.
+Walkyier was born on 20 September 1967.
+He formed the bands Hydra and later Sabbat with Fraser Craske.

-Walkyier quit his job as a truck driver to dedicate more time to his music, despite the lack of a secure income.
 He left Sabbat in 1990 and returned to the music scene with Skyclad, a band that blended heavy metal with folk music and helped pioneer folk metal.

 After the release of ten albums, Walkyier found himself financially strained.
 He later remarked, "The insight that you can't live on dreaming came too late.
 Unfair contracts, incompetent advisers, poor decisions, and my naivety nearly broke me.
 I felt like I was in a marriage, not divorced because of the children."

 Following his departure from Skyclad, Walkyier took a job as a nightwatchman for a furniture store.
 He performed occasional concerts under the name Return to the Sabbat and started a company called Prick Tees, which designed and produced T-shirts.

-Walkyier assisted bassist Iscariah when he relocated to England with his family.
-He arranged an apartment for Iscariah and secured a job for his wife.
-It took two years to organise everything before they could focus on Walkyier's new band: The Clan Destined.